juexinwang/Tutorial_ISMB2024/Part2b_cellchat.md

 ```
 ![Figure 7_1](Figures/CellChat_scRNA_7_1.png)

-## Plot the signaling gene expression distribution using violin/dot plot
+## Plot the Signaling Gene Expression Distribution using Violin/Dot plot
 CellChat can plot the gene expression distribution of signaling genes related to L-R pairs or signaling pathways using a Seurat wrapper function plotGeneExpression if the Seurat R package has been installed.
 ```
 plotGeneExpression(cellchat, signaling = "CXCL", enriched.only = TRUE, type = "violin")